Attempting Tranter’s Round, a 24-hour mountain running challenge in Scotland

 It’s not hard to stop an outing when a friend is in pain (especially when you’re also really tired) and when we weighed up our options it suggested going higher up would simply make it more difficult to come back down.
 We promptly called it a day and, despite my announcement that it would be a “one and I’m done”, agreed a few days later that we’d return and try again.

-A common phrase when you fail at an endurance challenge appears to be that ‘the wheels came off the bus’.
+• A common phrase when you fail at an endurance challenge appears to be that ‘the wheels came off the bus’.
 In my case I’d suggest it’s the opposite.
 In terms of achieving Tranter’s Round, my legs (i.e. the wheels) appear to be fine but the bus itself (my body) doesn’t appear to be able to keep up.
-Round two therefore unfortunately ended after an almost identical ascent/distance as our first attempt, entirely on my request this time, after a repeat of the sickness feeling all day (which I’ve narrowed down to drinking my calories instead of eating them, and therefore piling litres of slightly salty water onto an empty stomach), plus general fatigue from the intense sunshine and an injured foot (not neuroma-related but a blister I didn’t look at early enough which turned into a full wound).
+Round two therefore unfortunately ended after an almost identical ascent/distance as our first attempt, entirely on my request this time, after a repeat of the sickness feeling all day (which I’ve narrowed down to drinking my calories instead of eating them, and therefore piling litres of slightly salty water onto an empty stomach), plus general fatigue from the intense sunshine and an injured foot (not neuroma-related but macerated skin I didn’t treat early enough which tore and turned into a full wound).

 We chose for our second attempt to go clockwise, starting with an ascent of Ben Nevis.
 The forecast was 24 degrees Celsius in Fort William, decreasing to 21 degrees around the summits.
 After an eight-hour day in the Pentlands the previous week in similar heat I was confident I could deal with it, as long as I had enough water, and I added in an extra water bladder so I had the capacity to carry 2.5 litres between water points.
-With a reduction in other gear from attempt one, my pack weight was roughly the same (c.7kg including water) and I still anticipated very little running.
+My pack weight was therefore heavier (c.8kg including water) and I still anticipated very little running.

 After long denigrating the ‘pony track’ on Ben Nevis, preferring the view of the north face that’s offered on other routes up the mountain, I found I really enjoyed it and it made for an efficient ascent of the peak in 2.5 hours, an hour under our schedule.
 The morning however was super hot, with no wind.
 A single patch of snow higher up was a godsend and I packed the snow under my hat and tried to keep cool as we ascended to the summit.
 Despite being midweek, the top of Ben Nevis was super busy but after we left the summit and descended towards Carn Mor Dearg, the numbers dwindled, to just a few on the fun, blocky arête.
 By the time we descended the east ridge of Carn Mor Dearg to the bealach above Coire Guibhsachan we were entirely on our own.